 “Dear,” the old lady said, “I love you, but you’re going to hell.”

 My student didn’t get it.
 Why would this old lady tell her she was going to hell?
-She was a good person.
+My student thought of herself as a good person.
 She taught volunteer literacy classes in a local middle school.
 She tried to be good to people she came across.
 What was wrong with this old biddy?

 I heard this story from one of my first students when I took my current job.
 My student knew I studied conservatism and religious fundamentalism.
 She was wondering if I could explain the old lady to her.